M3 submachine gun: History

 In 1941, the U.S. Army Ordnance Board observed the effectiveness of submachine guns employed in Western Europe, particularly the German 9×19mm MP 40 and British Sten submachine gun and initiated a study to develop its own "Sten" type submachine gun in October 1942.
 The Ordnance Department requested the Army submit a list of requirements for the new weapon, and Ordnance in turn received a separate list of requirements from both the Infantry and Cavalry branches for a shoulder-fired weapon with full or semiautomatic fire capability in caliber .45 ACP or .30 Carbine.

 The two lists of requirements received by Ordnance were then reviewed and amended by officials at Aberdeen Proving Ground (APG).
 The amended requirement called for a weapon of all-sheet metal construction in .45 ACP, designed for fast and inexpensive production with a minimum of machining and featuring both fully automatic and semi-automatic fire capabilities, a heavy bolt to keep the cyclic rate of fire under 500 rounds per minute and the ability to place 90% of shots fired from a standing position in full automatic mode on a 6x6 feet target at a range of 50 yards.
 The benchmark for testing the M3's performance would be the M1928A1 Thompson.

 George Hyde of General Motors' Inland Division was given the task of designing the new weapon, while Frederick Sampson, Inland Division's chief engineer, was responsible for preparing and organizing tooling for production.
 The original T15 specifications of 8 October 1942 were altered to remove the semi-automatic fire function, as well as to permit installation of a kit to convert the weapon's original .45 caliber to that of 9 mm Parabellum.
 The new designation for the 9 mm/.45 full-automatic-only weapon was the T20.

 Five prototype models of the .45 T20 and five 9 mm conversion kits were built by General Motors for testing.
 At the initial military trials, the T20 successfully completed its accuracy trials with a score of 97 out of 100.
 In the endurance test, the test weapon fired more than 5,000 rounds of brass-case ammunition, with only two failures to feed.
-Four army test boards composed of multiple army service branches independently tested and reviewed the T20 prototype weapons including the Airborne Command, the Amphibious Warfare Board, the Infantry Board, and the Armored Forces Board.
+Four army test boards composed of multiple army service branches independently tested and reviewed the T20 prototype weapons including the Airborne Command, the Amphibious Warfare Board, the Infantry Board, and the Armored Force Board.
 All four branches reported malfunctions caused by the magazine, mostly attributed to defective or jammed magazine followers.